andiwand/outlook-backup/README.md

 # outlook-backup
-Backup and restore script for Microsoft Outlook.
+Backup and restore script for Microsoft Outlook settings.

 ## Installation
 ```